Bluefinger/wyrand-rs/README.md

 # WyRand-rs

-A Fast & portable non-cryptographic pseudorandom number generator.
+A fast & portable non-cryptographic pseudorandom number generator written in Rust.

 The implementation is based on [wyhash](https://github.com/wangyi-fudan/wyhash), a simple and fast hasher but **not** cryptographically secure.
 It's known to be extremely fast and performant while still having great statistical properties.